matkraj/SymmetrySTEM/README.md

 Application to analyse SymmetrySTEM signals in 4D-STEM datasets.

-To build the application, you will require a Linux PC with ArrayFire library.
+To build the application, you will require a Linux PC, standard build system libraries and ArrayFire library.
 The executable can be compiled by:

 ```